List of Community characters: Troy Barnes

 Long oblivious to Annie's romantic interest in him, Troy makes a few broad attempts at wooing her but fails ("Romantic Expressionism").
 In the second season, it is hinted that Troy has feelings for Britta, and Troy lies about having his uncle molest him to take advantage of Britta's attraction to men with pain ("Competitive Wine Tasting").
 Troy kisses Britta but comes clean about his lie and is disappointed when she claims kissing him was a mistake.

 Though he repeatedly tries to deny it, Troy is skilled at plumbing and air-conditioner repair, expertise recognized by the Greendale plumbing underground as well as Greendale's air-conditioning technical school powerhouse cabal ("Advanced Gay"), who have launched a fierce campaign to convince him to leave the regular school and join their ranks.
 Troy also plays down the serious interest he shares with Britta in interpretive dance, which conflicts with his fading image as a football player.
 His lifetime idol is actor LeVar Burton, but he is so terrified to meet Burton in person that when he does so, he goes catatonic.
 A reliable source of boyish faux-dumb wit, Troy has many unique opinions and beliefs: all dogs are male and all cats female; he is also distracted by shiny objects and cries over minor emotional setbacks.
 Troy has evolved from the start of the series as a cocky, selfish, image-obsessed boy to a goofy and passionate, yet goodhearted and responsible, young man.

 In "History 101", it is revealed that Britta and Troy have begun dating.
 They break up in "Basic Human Anatomy".

 In season 5, Troy returns and becomes a member of the Save Greendale Committee.
 After Pierce's funeral, Troy was given his remaining shares of Hawthorne Wipes, weighing at about $14.3 million, on the condition that he sails around the world.
 Pierce had the chance to do so but failed and called it his biggest regret; he wants Troy to do it, and Troy accepts.
-Troy then leaves with LeVar Burton in "Geothermal Escapism".
+Troy then leaves with LeVar Burton in "Geothermal Escapism", his final appearance on the show (as Glover left to pursue his music career).
 A news report in "Analysis of Cork-Based Networking" claims that pirates have abducted Burton and a "non-celebrity" in the Gulf of Mexico.
 In "Basic Email Security", Frankie mentions that Troy mysteriously vanished after Pierce masturbated himself to death.

-Troy briefly appears, in Spider-Man pajamas, on a background TV screen in the 2018 film Spider-Man: Into the Spider-Verse (inspired by Troy's pajamas in season 2 episode "Anthropology 101", which inspired Marvel Comics to create the Spider-Man of color seen in the film).
+Troy briefly appears, in Spider-Man pajamas, on a background TV screen in the 2018 film Spider-Man: Into the Spider-Verse (inspired by Troy's pajamas in "Anthropology 101", which inspired Marvel Comics to create the Miles Morales version of Spider-Man seen in the film.
+Troy's actor, Donald Glover, also appears as Aaron in Spider-Man: Homecoming).